Siallus/RetroAchievementsLibraryValidator/README.md

 This project is a PowerShell script designed to hash ROM files and match them to the RetroAchievements database using the RetroAchievements API and RAHasher.
 It generates a CSV report detailing whether the ROM matches an entry in the database and provides additional information such as the game title and achievement count.

-Please note that this is a rough draft and improvements could definitely be made.
-It works in its current state and unless any URLs change, it will continue to work for new

 ## Prerequisites

 Before using the script, ensure you have the following prerequisites set up: